Considering the cost and resource needed to manage your own onsite sample storage, it makes sense to outsource your biological sample storage.

 - Storage location: where your storage is geographically located can be key in the event of a natural disaster.
 Ensuring your samples are not at risk in areas vulnerable to flooding or seismic activity can be overlooked if sample collections have evolved in a site not designed specifically for that purpose.

 - Backup generators: building in redundancies (diesel and natural gas generator fuel sources, for example) and back-up generators is an important element to ensure samples are protected in case of a power-failure or liquid nitrogen supply failure.
 Also ensuring that back-up generators are not located in areas vulnerable to flooding is important e.g. in basement areas.
 Installation and maintenance of these systems can be a costly part of on-site storage.

-Storage Temperature – understanding what temperature your samples need to be stored at and investing in the right solution could make the difference in the viability of the sample in future.
+Storage Temperature – understanding what temperature your samples need to be stored at

 - -20°C Sample Storage: Commonly available in both mechanical upright (manual) freezers as well as automated systems to speed up storage and retrieval, often seen in high throughput screening labs.
 Typically we recommend DNA/RNA samples are stored at –80°C degrees Celsius.